 Activities: You can go sightseeing in Valparaiso, a UNESCO World Heritage Site, with fine colonial mansions, art galleries and cafes.
 The Fine Arts Museum is close to the hotel.
 You can take the El Peral funicular down to the sea front.
 Boat trips in Valparaiso Bay and wine tasting trips in the Casablanca Valley can be arranged.

 Dining: Restaurant Alegre is open for lunch and dinner most days, but is usually closed on Sunday evenings and all day Monday.
 A buffet breakfast is served each day.
-Tapas dishes are available in the bar and on terrace daily.

 Communication: There is complimentary Wi-Fi internet access throughout the hotel.